HireAbo/awesome-interview-questions-5000-jobs/Business and Management/Project Management/Product Manager.md

 Welcome to the Product Manager Interview Preparation !
 This resource is designed to help you ace your Product Manager interviews with confidence.

+A Product Manager is a key role in the field of Project Management.
+They are responsible for overseeing the development, launch, and success of a product or service.
+As a Product Manager, you will be involved in various stages of the project lifecycle, from conception to delivery.
+Your primary focus will be on understanding customer needs, conducting market research, and defining product requirements.
+Additionally, you will collaborate with cross-functional teams such as engineering, design, and marketing to ensure the product's alignment with business goals and objectives.
+A successful Product Manager possesses strong leadership skills, strategic thinking, and the ability to effectively communicate and prioritize tasks.

 ## 🚀 Overview

 Whether you're a seasoned Product Manager or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Product Manager interviews to help you prepare and succeed.